|

 Today, Bird-in-Hand

-Farms operates nine offices across the country and draws upon the
+Farms operates 12 offices across the country and draws upon the

 traders, incorporating a breadth of industry experience.
 Buying